kellydunn/sequel-protobuf/README.md

 ##considerations

   - This library currently only supports `ruby-protocol-buffers` as a serialization driver.
-If there is interest, other gems might be considered for integration!
 If you are interested in adding additional driver support, feel free to open a Pull Request!

 ##roadmap

-  - Nested Dataset serialization
+  - Serialization of nested models